harishanmugaraja/fbprophetbudgetdemo/README.md

 For more info, visit https://facebook.github.io/prophet/docs/installation.html#installation-in-python

-# Instructions
+### Instructions
 Edit the csvgen.py file to create a new expenses.csv file

-make sure to open the prophet.ipynb with jupyter notebooks to visualize
+make sure to open the prophet.ipynb with jupyter notebooks to visualize with plotly